ritchie46/ritchievink.com/content/post/normalizing_flows.md

 {{< figure src="/img/post-28-norm-flows/transform2.png" title="Transformed base w/ normalization." >}}

-Save some small deviation due to nummerical discretization the transformation sums to 1!
+Save some small deviation due to nummerical discretization, the transformation sums to 1!
 We can also observe this in the plot we've made.
-Because of the transformation, the resulting probability distribution has become wider, wich must result in a less high probability peak, if the total probability mass is preserved.
+Because of the transformation, the resulting probability distribution has become wider, wich (in case of a Gaussian distribution) must result in a less high probability peak, if the total probability mass is preserved.

 ### 1.2 Conditions
 The function $f(x) = x^2$ we've used in the example above was strictly increasing.
 This leads to a derivative $\frac{df}{dx}$ that is always postive.
-If we've chosen a strictly decreasing function $g$, $\frac{dg}{dx}$ would always be negative.
+If we would have chosen a strictly decreasing function $g$, $\frac{dg}{dx}$ would always be negative.
 In that case eq. $\eqref{normtransf}$ would be defined as $P(y) = - P(x) \frac{dy}{dx}$.
 We could however, by taking the absolute value of the derivative, easily come up with an equation that holds true for both cases:

 <div>
 \begin{eqnarray}